abelardopardo/ontask_b/docs/Using/details.rst

 .. _details_add_column:

 Add a new column
-  Opens a dialog to create a new column in the matrix.
+  Opens a dialog to create a new column in the table.
 It requires the name, type of column, a comma separated list of allowed values (optional) and a value to assign to all cells in the column (optional).

   .. figure:: images/Ontask____add_column.png
      :align: center